luphord/imgwrench/docs/usage.rst

     Options:
-    -w, --frame-width FLOAT  width of the frame as a fraction of the longer image side (default: 0.025)
+    -w, --frame-width FLOAT  width of the frame as a fraction of the longer image side  [default: 0.025]
-    -c, --color TEXT         color of the frame as a color name, hex value or in rgb(...) function form (default: white)
+    -c, --color COLOR        color of the frame as a color name, hex value or in rgb(...) function form  [default: white]
     --help                   Show this message and exit.

 framecrop